-Prospect, the film I worked on last year building and finishing props and sets, premiered nationwide this weekend!
+Prospect, the film I worked on last year building and finishing props and sets, premiered nationwide this weekend and is now even available to pre-order on Blu-ray or on iTunes!
 With that, I’ve been given the okay to do a handful of behind-the-scenes posts about a couple of the things I made for the movie.
 I’m only going to share some of my photos of items that appeared in the trailer for now because I don’t want to spoil anything!

 Cee’s Helmet was made by someone else, but it was my job to do some of the final finishing on the helmet to meet the director’s aesthetic.
 When I got the helmet, there were a lot of shiny “metal” parts that looked out-of-place in our far future, gritty frontier, and I was tasked to make them look more matte black and beat up.
 I relied on my trusty old friend, Plasti-Dip!

 After masking everything off, I coated the metal looking parts in Plasti-Dip then careful scraped edges and bits to reveal the original metallic paint for scuffing and wear and tear.

 I also added these cool screw heads onto the helmet so these pieces didn’t just look stuck on to the face plates.

 Because these were hero helmets that would be worn a lot, the face shields were actually made in triplicate.
 This allowed for cleaning and easy swapping between takes and as emergency backups.
 However, for the sake of continuity, all the weathering had to match.
 It was a lot of fun ensuring that all three had identical wear and tear and dirt.